git-cst/git-cst/README.md

 ## :hammer: I'm currently working on
 ### Python
 * A maze solver
-  - Implementing multiple solutions (DFS :white_check_mark:, BFS :white_check_mark:, A* :x:, Dijkstra :x:) and graphical representations of these.
+  - Implementing multiple solutions (DFS :white_check_mark:, BFS :white_check_mark:, A* :white_check_mark:, Dijkstra :x:) and graphical representations of these.
  ### Go
 * An RSS feed aggregator service
   - Implemented using a postgres database accessed using a CLI written in Go.